MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/updates.md

 - Use the files in the CD.
 Latest folder during site recovery.
 Also, when your hierarchy no longer runs a baseline version, use these files to install other sites.

 - You can't use installation files from CD.
-Latest to install the first site of a new hierarchy, or to upgrade a site from System Center 2012 Configuration Manager.
+Latest to install the first site of a new hierarchy.

 ### Version details